stephsorandom/stephsorandom/README.md

 You can click the Preview link to take a look at your changes.
 --->

-- 👀 I’m interested in : Hiking mountains🏔, Learning new technologies, cats doing funnyn things 🤷🏻‍♀️
+- 👀  I’m interested in : Hiking mountains 🏔, Learning new technologies, cats doing funny things 🤷🏻‍♀️
-- 📚 I’m currently learning : JavaScript & AWS
+- 📚  I’m currently learning : Honing my JavaScript & entry levels of AWS & TypeScript
 - 📫  How to reach me :
   LinkedIn - https://www.linkedin.com/in/stephanie--mitchell/ <br/>
   Email - stephsorandom@gmail.com